CJMenart/MetadataRepresentationProject/use-case.md

 # Narrative
+Self-driving cars often utilize machine learning techniques to identify the presence of cars, road signs, drivable lanes, and other relevant objects and obstacles.
+However, this identification is not the same as knowing what driving actions are allowable.
+The vehicle must perform additional processing to understand what maneuvers, such as forward movement, lane switching, and turning, are safe and legal.
+This could potentially be done with reinforcement learning, but this may be opaque, brittle, and resistant to the inclusion or easy changing of policies and business rules.
+A semantic technology such as a knowledge graph, alternatively, could reason over the vehicle's knowledge about its surroundings to determine appropriate actions.

   The knowledge graph intends to provide information to cars and car-users to act upon data produced from the sensors to compute possible interactions.
 This knowledge graph will be populated with knowledge obtained from the analysis of optical and/or lidar data.

 # Competency Questions
 * Does the car need to stop or slow down?
 * Will an object move into the road?